lumeland/blog/posts/lume-2.3.0-tbd.md

 possible that, for instance, if the basename starts with `yyyy-mm-dd_*`, Lume extract this value
-[to set the page date](https://lume.land/docs/creating-pages/page-files/#page-date), and remove it from the final name.
-For example the file `2020-06-21_hello-world.md` generates the page `/hello-world/`.
+[to set the page date](https://lume.land/docs/creating-pages/page-files/#page-date), and remove it from the final name, so the file `2020-06-21_hello-world.md` generates the page `/hello-world/`.

-As of Lume 2.3.0, you can configure additional parsers thanks to the new function `site.parseBasename`.
+As of Lume 2.3.0, you can add additional parsers with the new function `site.parseBasename`.

 Let's say we have want to use a variable named `order` to sort pages in a menu, and we want to extract this value from the basename.
 For example the file